matthewalunni/habit_tracker/README.md

 # Habit Tracker

 A simple application for tracking and improving your daily habits.
+This is a habit tracker mobile application built with React Native and powered by D3.js for data visualization.
+It allows users to track their habits and see their progress over time.
+The application is currently in development.

 ## Features